min2ha/ukwa-site/content/target/64685/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Library: Effect of the UK leaving the EU on tourism and the creative industries

 This debate pack was prepared ahead of the debate on the Effect of the UK leaving the EU on tourism and the creative industries , to be held in Westminster Hall on Tuesday 17 April 2018 at 2.30PM.
 This debate was led by Christine Jardine MP.